-- Issuer ESG Assessment: This pillar evaluates the issuer's sustainability profile by analyzing three core aspects: the issuer's Strategic Consistency with sustainability goals, the robustness of its ESG Risk Management policies, and any significant Controversies in which the issuer may be involved.
-This assessment provides context regarding the issuer's overall sustainability practices. - Alignment with the Principles: For Use of Proceeds Instruments, this pillar assesses the framework's conformity with four key components derived from the ICMA (or LMA) standards: Use of Proceeds, Process for Project Evaluation and Selection, Management of Proceeds, and Reporting.

-For Sustainability-Linked Instruments, the assessment is based on five aspects derived from the ICMA and LMA standards: Key Performance Indicators (KPIs), Sustainability Performance Targets (SPTs), Instrument Characteristics, Reporting, and Verification.

-3. Expected Impact of the Funded Projects: For Use of Proceeds Instruments, this pillar examines the materiality and ambition of the financed projects.
+- 1. Issuer ESG Assessment: This pillar evaluates the issuer's sustainability profile by analyzing two core aspects: the issuer's Strategic Consistency with sustainability goals, and the robustness of its ESG Risk Management policies.
+This assessment provides context regarding the issuer's overall sustainability practices. - 2.
+Alignment with the Principles: For Use of Proceeds Instruments, this pillar assesses the framework's conformity with four key components derived from the ICMA (or LMA) standards: Use of Proceeds, Process for Project Evaluation and Selection, Management of Proceeds, and Reporting. - For Sustainability-Linked Instruments, the assessment is based on five aspects derived from the ICMA and LMA standards: Key Performance Indicators (KPIs), Sustainability Performance Targets (SPTs), Instrument Characteristics, Reporting, and Verification. - 3.
+Expected Impact of the Funded Projects: For Use of Proceeds Instruments, this pillar examines the materiality and ambition of the financed projects.
 For Sustainability-Linked Instruments, the analysis focuses on the materiality of the selected KPIs and the ambitiousness of the corresponding SPTs, in order to determine the expected contribution to environmental or social objectives.